wrynearson/wrynearson.github.io/src/index.md

 ## Projects

-{% for post in collections.pages reversed %}
+{% for post in collections.pages %}
 <a href="{{ post.url }}">

 <div class="project-title">